hmis-tools/hmis-api-server/INSTALL.md

                 Validate failed.
 Migration Checksum mismatch for migration 010
     ```

    ...then you might need to run `mvn flyway:repair` and retry.
-See [here](http://stackoverflow.com/questions/23776706/flyway-3-0-migration-checksum-mismatch) for more details.
+(Flyway 3.0 set `validateOnMigrate` to true by default, as explained [here](http://stackoverflow.com/questions/23776706/flyway-3-0-migration-checksum-mismatch), though Flyway 4.0 supposedly has a [better fix](http://stackoverflow.com/questions/29043269/flyway-3-1-migration-checksum-mismatch-calculation-of-checksum-is-platform-depe) so maybe you won't run into this problem anyway.)

 4. Create the `dev.properties` file.